ShiroSs00/fcj-workshop/content/2-Proposal/_index.md

 **S3:** Object storage for video files, thumbnails, and static assets with versioning and lifecycle policies.

 **CloudFront:** Global CDN for fast content delivery and video streaming with edge caching.

 **Amazon IVS (Interactive Video Service):** Real-time video streaming service for live broadcasts and on-demand content with low latency.

+**AWS Elemental MediaConvert:** Used to turn original video into many formats, many resolutions, many codecs, for streaming or downloading.

+**AWS Lambda:** Serverless compute service for event-driven processing, video transcoding triggers, and backend automation tasks.

 **Code Pipeline:** CI/CD pipeline for automated testing, building, and deployment.